wonal/semantic-fluency-nn/docs/simulated_annealing.md

     'interpreter',
     'turne',
     'drowns',
-    'damnation',
+    'damnation']

-    'beautify']
+The walker will output a path of length `count`.
+The exceptions are if the temperature drops below zero or if a node reached has no other connections.

-If the output path only consists of the starting node, that means the starting node has no other connections.
+If the output path only consists of the starting node, that means the starting node had no other connections.

     ['tybalt']